- Posted by Lin Wilder

 “Each time I read about Eve, her decision to eat the fruit, offer it to Adam and read those words, ‘Yet your desire shall be for your husband and he shall rule over you.’
 I see me doing that.
 Me beguiled by the beauty of the tree or fruit.
 Me being the disobedient one.”

 I was talking to my friend Rebecca.
-Brought up as an Evangelical Protestant and who, unlike many of my Catholic friends, considers the Bible as His Word.
+Brought up as an Evangelical Protestant Rebecca considers the Bible as His Word.
 I was curious to see how Rebecca would reply because my words were so stunningly counter cultural.
-She had a suggestion for me.
-One I appreciated so much that I wrote this article.

 “I know you don’t read Christian fiction.
 I don’t read a lot of it either.
 But you would like the book Havah.
 Havah is the Hebrew word for Eve.
 The novel was written by a well-known Christian author named Tosca Lee.